elibroftw/blog.elijahlopez.ca/content/posts/how-to-buy-monero-in-canada/index.md

 ## Swap Services

-### Trocador USDC &rarr; XMR
+### Coinbase USDC &rarr; Trocador USDC &rarr; XMR

-Use [Trocador](https://trocador.app/?ref=CGBHeJwqRb&ticker_from=USDC&network_from=ArbitrumOne&ticker_to=XMR&amount_from=10000) which will show you the exchange with the lowest fees, sometimes less than 0.5% for the swap!
+First buy USDC from [Coinbase](https://coinbase.com/join/BMNW52M) which is 0.5% in fees.
+Next go to [Trocador](https://trocador.app/?ref=CGBHeJwqRb&ticker_from=USDC&network_from=Arbitrum&amount_from=5000) and swap from USDC over **Arbitrum One** to Monero.
+Trocador is a swap aggregate service, meaning that it will always use the service with the lowest swap fees.
+Sometimes, the swap itself has less than 0.5% in fees, meaning your total fees can be less than 1%, which is competitive with simply buying with a high reward / cashback credit card.

-Assuming 0.5% to buy USDC on Coinbase, here are the fees are two USDC amounts.
-The lower the amount to trade, the cheaper the fees.
+Assuming a 0.5% to buy USDC on Coinbase, here are the fees for two USDC amounts.
+The lower the amount to trade, the lower the _slippage_.

 USDC | Swap Fee | Total Fees
 ---------- | ------------- | --------